Information Fusion Centre – Indian Ocean region: Seminars and Workshops

 IFC-IOR conducts workshops at various levels including the Maritime Information Sharing Workshop (MISW) which is attended by delegates from a number of countries.
 In November 2019, the centre conducted the first Coast Security workshop for BIMSTEC Countries.
 The centre hosted a trilateral information sharing workshop on maritime domain awareness during the India-France-Australia Trilateral Ministerial Dialogue in May 2021.
+The IFC-IOR is also actively participating in capacity building of the member countries of Djibouti Code of Conduct-Jeddah Amendment (DCoC-JA) under the aegis of the International Maritime Organisation (IMO) in the field of information sharing for maritime safety and security.